Graduate Diploma Law (full-time)

 For more detail see our full glossary of assessment terms.

-The GDL satisfies the requirements of Bar Standards Board (BSB) and the Solicitors Regulation Authority (SRA,) showing that you have successfully completed the academic stage of your legal training.
+The GDL satisfies the requirements of Bar Standards Board (BSB), showing that you have successfully completed the academic stage of your legal training.

 Legal Placement Scheme